New in February 2026

 organise

-orient / orientate
+orient vs orientate

-Use orientate, oriented, and disoriented.
+Use orientate, orientated, and disorientated.

 orthopaedic